-Although tamarind is fairly common and used by most, you should still check with your doctor first if it’s safe for you to consume tamarind.
+Although tamarind is fairly common and used by most, you should still check with your doctor to see if it’s safe for you to consume tamarind.

-This is just in case you currently have a condition that prohibits you from eating or using tamarind.
+This is in case you have a condition that makes it dangerous for you to eat or use tamarind.

 I’ve also published posts about the health benefits of other fruits.